ryanfb/kraken-voulgaris-aeneid/groundtruth/index.md

  * The apparatus frequently uses German-style quotation marks: „
  * This edition uses [stigma](https://en.wikipedia.org/wiki/Stigma_(letter)) for "στ": ϛ
  * You may also notice some odd-looking thetas and chis - these are σθ or σχ ligatures
+ * Fully-ligatured καὶ occurs occasionally in the apparatus: ϗ
  * There are also frequent "ου" ligatures: ȣ
    * Circumflex accented: ȣ͂
    * Acute accented: ȣ́